gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 *ucld.mean*: change this to lognormal with an intial value of 0.1 and a standard deviation of 0.5

 Click on the *Operators* tab.
 Today (and generally) you don’t need to mess with these as long as the *Auto Optimize* box is checked in the upper left corner.
-Sometimes the output from a run will give you a warning that how the chain samples a certain parameter needs to be tweaked and you can use this tab to do just.
+Sometimes the output from a run will give you a warning that how the chain samples a certain parameter needs to be tweaked and you can use this tab to do just that.

 Click on the *MCMC* tab.